 The stress hormones epinephrine and norepinephrine are produced on an as-needed basis during very stressful situations.

-You’ll feel a surge of these hormones if you’ve almost been in a car accident or are being chased by a wild animal. 😉
+You’ll feel a surge of these hormones if you’ve had a close call while driving or are being chased by a wild animal. 😉

 But once the crisis is over, these chemicals soon dissipate.